ProjectAlita/integration-template/docs/TEMPLATE_SETUP_INSTRUCTIONS.md

 2. Follow guided setup for their specific tool
 3. Get a working plugin with proper structure
 4. Test everything before deployment
-5. Reference the Slidev implementation for advanced patterns
+5. Reference this template implementation for advanced patterns

 This creates a smooth developer experience for anyone wanting to integrate their tools with ELITEA!